What is a call center representative?

 Step 3: Take online courses

-Taking online courses is an excellent way to gain skills that will help you as a call center representative.
+Taking online courses is an excellent way to gain skills that will help you in this role.
 Here are some great options:

 Step 4: Develop relevant skills